 The tough choice facing CIOs is not about only picking one identity as either being strategic or tactical, but about WHEN- should act as a strategic leader, when play as a tactical manager.

 1. CIOs need to Be Strategic about "WHY" & “WHAT”

 - The CIO should know his/her roles and responsibilities very well: Taking leadership with full involvement in the strategy, the plan and performance measurement is the crucial function for the CIO.
-The "hands-on" piece needs to be executed through the CIO appointing the right leadership team who can deliver well, and committing time and attention to effective governance, performance checks and balances.
+The "hands-on" piece needs to be executed through the CIO appointing the right leadership team who can deliver well, and commit time and attention to effective governance, performance checks, and balances.
 The CIO's ability to "pick the right team" probably tops everything - knowing what you need, why and then who.
-CIO as senior executive role in most of organizations, being strategic is one of senior leadership qualities
+The CIO as a senior executive role in most of the organizations, being strategic is one of senior leadership qualities

 2. CIOs should be Hands-On “WHERE”

 - Where to“hands-on” means how to empower their people to make decisions and therefore execute what is required with a mentoring approach –they need to be hands for a finite period of time to teach, coach and lead their managers because there is a deficiency of skills that needs to be developed or barriers that need to be overcome.
 Empowerment, empathy, and enablement are all crucial for executives to lead effectively, "hands-on", but "fingers-out", to well engage and motivate the team to take extra miles and encourage creativity.
 The dangers are getting too involved in the technologies and losing the sight of the real goals.
 Technology is not the goal, it is a tool to achieve the goal.
 CIOs must maintain vision on the goal.